fitbenchmarking/fitbenchmarking/docs/source/extending/index.rst

 Extending FitBenchmarking Documentation
 #######################################

-Welcome to the documentation for the FitBenchmarking software.
+FitBenchmarking is designed to be easily extendable to add new features to the software.
+Below we outline instructions for doing this.

 .. toctree::
     :titlesonly:
     :caption: Contents:

     parsers
+    jacobian_extend
     controllers
     options_extend
-    problems
-    jacobian_extend
     outputs/index